Trincomalee The East, Sri Lanka Travel Guide

 | Evacuation | Emergency medical transport to Colombo or abroad. | For serious medical issues, evacuation might be necessary. |

-No mandatory vaccinations for most travelers (except Yellow Fever if from a risk country).
-Consult a medical professional for recommended vaccinations like Hepatitis A/B, Typhoid.
+No required vaccinations for most travelers (except Yellow Fever if from a a country that poses a risk).
+Consult a medical professional for recommended vaccinations like Hepatitis A and b, Typhoid.

 Dengue Fever is present.
 Use Insect repellent containing DEET or picaridin; wear long sleeves/pants, especially at dawn/dusk.

-Apply High SPF broad-spectrum sunscreen, wear a hat, and stay hydrated by drinking plenty of Bottled water.
+Apply High SPF broad-spectrum sunscreen, wear a hat, and drink plenty of water by drinking plenty of Bottled water.

 Do not drink tap water in Trincomalee.
 Always stick to bottled or purified water.